JasonShen-SH/clip_compress/README.md

 (Initial commit) Code will be finalized within a week from September 30th.

-Please refer to the Powerpoint for introduction.
+Please refer to the Presentation for introduction.

+For any questiions, feel free to contact ruiqi.shen23@imperial.ac.uk